Cheryl and Durant ImbodenDurant & Cheryl Imboden's

 After you've left the tourist office's Welcome Center, cross the street to the Holstentor.
 A small museum of Lübeck's Hanseatic history is inside the medieval gate's two towers.

-Just inside the Altstadt is the Museum of Puppetry, which ties in nicely with the nearby Marionette Theatre.
-As you follow the walking itinerary on the tourist office's pocket-size Town Map (see my Sightseeing page), you'll eventually reach St. Anne's Art Gallery and Museum, a former convent that houses separate collections of religious and modern art.
+Just inside the Altstadt is the Museum of Theatre Puppets.
+As you follow the walking itinerary on the tourist office's pocket-size Town Map (see our Sightseeing page), you'll eventually reach St. Anne's Art Gallery and Museum, a former convent that houses separate collections of religious and modern art.

 In the northwest part of the Altstadt, you'll reach the Behnhaus / Drägerhaus Museum, which shows how wealthy Lübeck merchants lived in the early 19th Century.
 Nearby, the 700-year-old Heiligen-Geist-Hospital (see photo above) once housed sick and elderly residents who took vows of chastity, poverty, and obedience in return for room and board.